 Coltan is most concentrated, and therefore most easily mined, in the rainforests of the former Republic of the Congo.
 Unfortunately, the endangered Lowland Gorilla also calls this spot home.
 By recycling old cell phones, tantalum can be re-used; lessening the demand to mine pure coltan in the Congo.

-What happens to the other metals in the phone?
+What happens to the other metals and parts of the phone?

 All base elements, including arsenic and mercury, are refined out and reused.
-Everything else is disposed of by FCM.
+GEEP has refined the recycling process to refine and separate material into fractions of ferrous, non-ferrous, precious metals and plastic commodities that are returned to the commodities market for reuse.
 They are one of the global leaders in sustainable development and corporate stewardship.

 Is it safe to donate my phone?